mohbattharani/iamgmujtaba.github.io/_posts/2024-06-22-configure-hls-server-on-windows.md

 thumbnail: assets/img/blog/hls_icon.jpg
 ---

 HTTP Live Streaming (also known as HLS) is an HTTP-based adaptive bitrate streaming communications protocol developed by Apple Inc. and released in 2009.
 Support for the protocol is widespread in media players, web browsers, mobile devices, and streaming media servers.
-In the recent past, the main method of delivering video via the internet was Adobe’s Flash video technology.
-However, there’s been a major shift in the world of online video streaming.
-Specifically, the online video delivered by protocols like HLS streaming and played by HTML5 video players has increasingly replaced Adobe’s Flash protocol.
-HLS resembles MPEG-DASH in that it works by breaking the overall stream into a sequence of small HTTP-based file downloads, each downloading one short chunk of an overall potentially unbounded transport stream.
-A list of available streams, encoded at different bit rates, is sent to the client using an extended M3U playlist [ref](https://en.wikipedia.org/wiki/HTTP_Live_Streaming).
+In the recent past, Adobe's Flash video technology was the primary method of delivering video via the Internet.
+However, there's been a significant shift in online video streaming.
+Specifically, online video delivered by protocols like HLS streaming and played by HTML5 video players has increasingly replaced Adobe's Flash protocol.
+HLS resembles MPEG-DASH, breaking the overall stream into a sequence of small HTTP-based file downloads, each downloading one short chunk of an overall potentially unbounded transport stream.
+A list of available streams, encoded at different bit rates, is sent to the client using an extended M3U playlist [REF](https://en.wikipedia.org/wiki/HTTP_Live_Streaming).
 One key benefit of this protocol relates to its compatibility features.
-Unlike other streaming formats, HLS is compatible with a wide range of devices and firewalls.
+Unlike other streaming formats, HLS is compatible with various devices and firewalls.
 However, latency (or lag time) tends to be in the 15-30 second range with HLS live streams.
 Now, we will move forward towards the steps followed in the process:

 ## Step 1: Creation of the Web Server

-Microsoft provides Internet Information Services (IIS) that can be used as a webserver.
-To configure, follow the below steps.
+Microsoft's Internet Information Services (IIS) is a practical and widely-used web server that we'll be using for this setup.
+Don't worry, the configuration process is not as daunting as it may seem.
+Just follow these simple steps:

-1. Select and open Windows features (WindowsKey+S (Search box) then type **Turn Windows features on or off**).
+1. Start by selecting and opening Windows features (WindowsKey+S (Search box) then type **Turn Windows features on or off**).
 2. Find Internet Information Services and Tick the box (Wait for the process to configure and then **Close**).
 3. Test it by opening Chrome and navigating to your local internet address, **127.0.0.1**.

-4. The default page should appear (If not reboot your system).
+4. The default page should appear (If not, reboot your system).

 {% include figure.liquid loading="eager" path="assets/img/blog/iis_home.jpg" class="img-fluid rounded z-depth-1" %}

 ## Step 2: Change Default Physical Path

-If you don't want to change the default path, you can skip this step.
+You can skip this step if you don't want to change the default path.
 All the files can be located at the default path **C:\inetpub\wwwroot\\**

-Open IIS Manager (WindowsKey+S then type IIS).
+Open IIS Manager (WindowsKey+S, then type IIS).
 The **Default Site** stores its files in a particular directory.
-To expose this information, right-click on it, choose **Manage Website** then **Advanced Settings**.
-This will open a pop-up window with all of the Default Sites information such as files or Document Root as it is normally known, enabled protocols, and even bindings.
-If you click on **Physical Path** a button appears on its extreme right where you can choose a different document root.
+To expose this information, right-click on it, choose **Manage Website**, then **Advanced Settings**.
+This will open a pop-up window with all the default site information, such as files or document roots, as they are typically known, enabled protocols, and even bindings.
+If you click on **Physical Path**, a button will appear on its extreme right where you can choose a different document root.

 {% include figure.liquid loading="eager" path="assets/img/blog/iis_path.jpg" class="img-fluid rounded z-depth-1" %}

 ## Step 3: Enabling Cross-origin resource sharing (CORS)

-To test streams, you need to allow other websites to access files on your web server.
-However, due to security concerns, not all modern browsers allow this by default.
-To allow this, you need to explicitly tell the browser that you agree to a website to read data from your server.
+To test streams, you must allow other websites to access files on your web server.
+However, not all modern browsers allow this by default due to security concerns.
+To allow this, you must explicitly tell the browser that you agree to a website to read data from your server.
 This is called cross-source resource sharing (CORS).
 To enable CORS to follow the below steps:

 1. Open the webserver (WindowsKey+S then type **IIS**).
 2. Select **Default Web Site** and Right Click or Double click **HTTP Response Headers**.